BoKnows11/notes/Work/2025/Random Requests Log.md

 sat in rcfa mtg - 1.25 hrs

 # 2/20
-Compressor Emissions Met with MH & SR
+Compressor Emissions Met with MH & SR to go over quantifying the number of blowdowns and the % runtime of each unit in our field.
+### TODO:
+- [ ]  Need to get a count of the number of distinct startups for each unit (consecutive codes with no time between them should be classified as the sam e event.)
+- [ ]